![]() |

 Youth Soccer InjuriesKelly Cappello provides an overview of the seven common injuries experienced by youth soccer players and advice on treating and preventing them.
 Soccer is one of the most popular team sports in the world.
-Even in the U.S., soccer has the fastest-growing participating rate of all high school sports.
-According to statistics compiled by the Sporting Goods Manufacturers Association, the number of high schools soccer players has more than doubled since 1990, with more than 700,000 high school students currently participating in soccer.[1]
+Even in the U.S., soccer has the fastest-growing participation rate of all high school sports.
+According to statistics compiled by the Sporting Goods Manufacturers Association, the number of high school soccer players has more than doubled since 1990, with more than 700,000 high school students participating in soccer.[1]

 Treatment and preventionRest and proper stretching are best for both treatment and prevention.
 It is crucial to promote rest as soon as the athlete begins to feel heel pain.
-The pain usually starts as a dull pain but worsens with time if the athlete remains highly active.
+The pain usually starts as dull but worsens with time if the athlete remains highly active.
 Other preventive and treatment measures include:

 Also, a doctor might recommend ice packs or non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, to relieve the pain.
 2. Osgood-Schlatter's diseaseOsgood-Schlatter's disease is another growth plate-related youth soccer injury.
 The painful knee injury is most common for young players between 10 and 15 years old.
 Causes and symptomsThe kneecap is held in place by the patella tendon which connects the kneecap to a growth plate on the shin.
 As bones grow faster than muscles, an intensive activity can cause the tighter tendon to pull on the growth plate, causing pain in the area just below the knee.
 According to the Sports Injury Clinic[4], symptoms include: